Nov 15, 2006

 Let's talk about fingerprint systems.
 They suck.

-Therefore, at the end, all these give me a correct finger and I will let you in systems are neither secure enough nor reliable.
-They need to be improved and here is the idea - a Masonic touch.
+So, in the end, all these give me a right finger, and I will let you in systems are neither secure enough nor reliable.
+Here is the idea on how to improve such systems: a Masonic touch.

-Instead of asking any valid finger, a system must ask a correct sequence of valid fingers.
+Instead of asking for a valid finger, a system must ask for a correct sequence of such fingers.

-For example, the system must require a valid thumb finger, then an index finger, then again an index finger and a little finger.
+For example, let there be a system that expects a valid thumb finger from a user to get in.
+Instead, it can require a thumb finger, followed by an index finger, then again by an index finger and by a little finger.